 Dr Imtiaz Syed is a GMC-registered psychiatrist and accredited expert witness based in the

-ADHD and autism), and medico-legal reporting.
+ADHD and Autism), and medico-legal reporting.
 With a background in both medicine and

 business, Dr Syed brings a strategic, person-centered approach to mental health care.
 He